WoPoss-project/Gospels/README.md

-# The WoPoss database of modality in the Gospels
+# The WoPoss dataset of modality in the Gospels